scVENUS/PeekabooAV-Installer/README.md

 # PeekabooAV Installer #

-This repository provides scripts and configuration files to install and test a Peekaboo installation.
+This repository provides scripts and configuration files to install/update and test a Peekaboo installation.

 The outcome is a virtual machine that takes email messages via AMaViS, processes